Arithmetic Circuits for ZK

 c === a + b

-we are not adding a to b and assigning it to c.
-We assume that the values a, b, and c are provided as inputs, and we are asserting a relationship between them holds.
+we are not adding a to b and assigning the result to c.
+Instead, we assume that the values a, b, and c are provided as inputs, and we are asserting a relationship between them holds.
 This has the effect of constraining the sum of a and b to be c.

 Think of the c === a + b as being completely equivalent to assertEq(c, a + b).
 Similarly, the expression a + b === c * d is completely equivalent to assertEq(a + b, c * d).
 In essence, verifying these equations in a circuit involves checking if certain conditions (constraints) are satisfied.
 The agent proving the validity of their witness can assign any values to signals.
 However, their proof (witness) will only be considered valid if all the constraints are met.